bfutrell70/my-fake-api/README.md

 ### November 11, 2025
 To make it easier to maintain the fake coffee product data, I moved the data to a JSON file, which is then read when performing API requests.

+I have also included `Angular HTTP Playbook.postman_collection.json`, which is an exported collection of API calls from Postman that tests the API endpoints for this project.